 The recipe came from a blog called What Would Cathy Eat?
 Cathy has some terrific (and heart-healthy!) recipes on her blog.
 I suggest you check it out.

 Don and I attend a small Quaker meeting.
-As a fun way to get to know some of the other members and attenders, we hosted a “Guess Who’s Coming to Dinner” night with eight Quaker guests.
+As a fun way to get to know some of the other members and attenders, a couple years ago we hosted a “Guess Who’s Coming to Dinner” night with eight Quaker guests.
 We knew who was coming, but the others didn’t know who would be attending until they arrived.
 Two of the guests were vegetarian and one of those is also vegan, so this recipe worked great.

 What You Need

 If you are able, get yourself an Instant Pot.
 Making beans is a snap and so is everything else.
 For this recipe you need a knife, cutting board, a couple of pans, a baking sheet, measuring cups and measuring spoons.
 You can really use any kind of pots to make this, but I love the Le Creuset cast iron pots.
 They are beautiful and functional.

 - 1 pound small red beans

 - 3 medium green peppers (diced and roasted)

 - 3 bay leaves